 This depends on the context of your online teaching model.
-If I had a class in a brick and mortar school and a language lab, I would have a field-day.
+If I had a class in a brick-and-mortar school and a language lab, I would have a field day.
 The fun activities one can use to supplement courses and have students creating their own educational masterpieces are endless.
 My favourite activities would include comic creation, video-making and story-telling via multimedia.

 You can motivate students online through interactive learning environments.
 In the virtual classroom, your camera is king.
 You’ve got to be as expressive as possible to make students feel as if they are in the same room as you.
-There is an art to using the chatbox as a back channel, and this is often far more effective than a traditional classroom, as you can have some students on audio, and/or video, while the others comment, chat, or interact through the chat box simultaneously.
+There is an art to using the chatbox as a back channel, and this is often far more effective than a traditional classroom, as you can have some students on audio, and/or video, while the others comment, chat, or interact through the chat box.
 A huge advantage in my book is the break-out room feature in most of the best virtual classrooms.
-You can divide classes up into groups or pairs and send them to different sub-classrooms.
-In this way you can introduce many new games as you have the advantage of information gaps to exploit.
-Then there is the extra communicative element for students, a greater sense of intimacy between classmates, bonding, creativity and lots of fun.
+You can divide classes into groups or pairs and send them to different sub-classrooms.
+In this way, you can introduce many new games as you have the advantage of information gaps to exploit.
+Then, there is the extra communicative element for students, a greater sense of intimacy between classmates, bonding, creativity and lots of fun.

-Learning management systems give you the backdrop you need for informal communication between live online sessions.
+LMSs give you the backdrop you need for informal communication between live online sessions.
 You can manage online discussions with your classes, just like on Facebook.
-In fact, there’s nothing to stop you from setting up private class groups on Facebook and engaging students directly from there.
+In fact, there’s nothing to stop you setting up private class groups on Facebook and engaging students directly from there.
 Working between Facebook and your chosen LMS would be ideal.
 It would entail building up rapport via text, chat and multimedia, using environments that students love, and adding more substantial projects and materials to the LMS.
 Some teachers also use Twitter as a tool to get students working intelligently while building relations.

 My favourite way to engage with students is to give them creative challenges.
-If you ask them to create a video or comic they will have great fun creating and sharing, and overcome any reservations they may be feeling.
-You can also help them to explore the Internet mindfully by setting up engaging webquests.
+If you ask them to create a video or comic, they will have great fun creating and sharing, and overcome any reservations they may be feeling.
+You can also help them explore the Internet mindfully by setting up engaging webquests.

 Pitfalls to avoid

-If you are a freelance teacher you will need to have a dynamic online presence.
-Having your own teaching page, with a unique teaching brand that reflects your professional values helps a lot.
+If you are a freelance teacher, you will need to have a dynamic online presence.
+Having your own teaching page with a unique teaching brand that reflects your professional values helps a lot.
 The pitfall, however, is getting sucked into a social quagmire.
 You’ve got to be aware of this and keep a professional distance.

 Webtools are, of course, creative and useful for online teaching, but be realistic about how many you can sensibly use, and avoid the trap of playing with too many toys.
 My criteria for this is simplicity.
-Tools should also fulfill educational objectives on a deep level.
+Tools should fulfill educational objectives on a deep level.

 There are many unprofessional ‘online schools’ exploiting teachers online.
-Do not accept substandard pay even if you are still learning the ropes.
+Do not accept substandard pay, even if you are still learning the ropes.

 Join our TeachingEnglish community on Facebook for tips, resources and regular teacher chats.